warpstreamlabs/bento/website/cookbooks/joining_streams.md

 This pipeline satisfies our basic needs but errors aren't handled at all, meaning intermittent cache connectivity problems that span beyond our cache retries will result in failed documents entering our `comments_hydrated` topic.
 This is also the case if a comment arrives in our pipeline before its parent.

-There are [many patterns for error handling][error-handling] to choose from in Benthos.
+There are [many patterns for error handling][error-handling] to choose from in Bento.
 In this example we're going to introduce a delayed retry queue as it enables us to reprocess failed documents after a grace period, which is isolated from our main pipeline.

 ## Adding a Retry Queue